The anatomy of Lando Norris on pole – and the seven times it’s gone wrong

 White House Correspondent

 McLaren have made their move.
-Ahead of this weekend’s Azerbaijan Grand Prix and with eight grands prix and three sprint races to go, championship contender Lando Norris will now receive No 1 status.
+Ahead of last weekend’s Azerbaijan Grand Prix and with eight grands prix and three sprint races to go, championship contender Lando Norris will now receive No 1 status.

 At long last, some might say.
 Others will say it has come too late.